 - SA WG6: Defines network functions similar to those in SA WG2.
 Data collection services defined for A-DCCF as well as data storage services defined for A-ADRF are generic and applicable to any ADAE services; however, while A-DCCF APIs are defined in a generic manner, the A-ADRF APIs (for data storage and fetching) are defined in a per use case specific manner.

 - RAN WG3: Defines data collection messages exchanged between two gNBs over the Xn interface, in a P2P manner.
-It is to be noted that procedures used for AI/ML support in the NG-RAN shall be "data type agnostic", which means that the intended use of the data (e.g. input, output, feedback) shall not be indicated.Editors' note: This analysis is based on Release 18 and does not consider Release 19.
-Further analysis needs to be conducted as Release 19 matures and normative work progresses in SA5.
+It is to be noted that procedures used for AI/ML support in the NG-RAN shall be "data type agnostic", which means that the intended use of the data (e.g. input, output, feedback) shall not be indicated.

 While SA WG2 and SA WG6 both define data collection services, their approaches to data storage and retrieval are different.
 SA WG2 defines generic data storage and retrieval services that can be supported by an entity (ADRF) and requested by another entity but SA WG6 defines both generic and individual services (related to each analytics type) for storing and retrieving data.
 RAN WG3 operates independently and is unrelated to services defined in SA WGs and therefore can coexist.